 The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, deferred outflows of resources, liabilities, and deferred inflows of resources and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures/expenses during the reporting period.
 Actual results could differ from those estimates.

-S. GASB Statements
+T. GASB Statements

-Management is evaluating the impact of the following issued and unadopted Governmental Accounting Standards Board (GASB) Statements during fiscal year ended September 30, 2021:
+The Fund adopted the following Governmental Accounting Standards Board (GASB) Statements during the fiscal year ended Sepember 30, 2022:

 GASB Statement No. 87, Leases